-We are a strong, independent voice for children.
-We are here to connect you to resources and equip you with tools for protecting children through education, advocacy and public policymaking.
+TJC is a strong, independent voice for children.
+We help individuals and advocate for all Tennessee children through education, advocacy and public policy.

 11/18 – The Children’s Champion, Vol. 12

 Webinar I: Medicaid/TennCare

 Webinar IV: Federal Threats to Children’s Health Coverage

 Trump Administration’s New Policy on Unemployed Workers – Staff Attorney Chris Coleman, January 2018

 Medicaid’s Important Role to Curb Opioid Abuse: An Underutilized Tool in Tennessee – Director of Children’s Health Kinika Young, October 2017

 The Importance of CHIP Reauthorization – King Child Health Fellow De Vann Sago, September 2017